QihanQG/ECS-189G-final-project/report.md

 ## Analysis

 The control result is low.
 Qwen got 19 out of 256 images exactly right.
-So AVM classification is hard for the model when it only has the taxonomy and the instruction.
+With only the taxonomy and the instruction, the model does poorly on AVM classification.

-Static few-shot helped.
-Exact matches went from 19 to 30, macro F1 went from 0.1436 to 0.1884, and hierarchical F1 went from 0.2947 to 0.4390.
-Giving Qwen example image-label pairs seems to help it understand the task.
+Static few-shot improved every metric.
+Exact matches went from 19 to 30, macro F1 from 0.1436 to 0.1884, and hierarchical F1 from 0.2947 to 0.4390.
+The fixed example pairs helped the model follow the AVM output format and label style.

-Retrieval few-shot did the best.
-Exact matches went up to 50, macro F1 to 0.3014, and hierarchical F1 to 0.5068.
-This suggests that visually similar examples are more useful than the same fixed examples every time.
+Retrieval few-shot scored highest.
+Exact matches rose to 50, macro F1 to 0.3014, and hierarchical F1 to 0.5068.
+Visually similar examples were more useful than the same fixed examples.

-The over-prediction count is interesting too.
-In the control setting Qwen over-predicted on 69 rows.
-In both few-shot settings that dropped to 40.
-So the few-shot examples seem to make it more controlled and less likely to output too many codes.
+Over-prediction dropped under both few-shot settings.
+The control over-predicted on 69 rows.
+Static and retrieval each over-predicted on 40.
+The examples reduced how often the model output too many codes.

-Exact match and hierarchical F1 also differ by a lot.
-Exact match gives no credit if the model gets the broad object type right but the subtype wrong.
-Hierarchical F1 is higher because Qwen often lands close in the tree even when the final code is off.
+Exact match and hierarchical F1 differ across all three runs.
+Exact match gives no credit when the broad object type is right but the subtype is wrong.
+Hierarchical F1 is higher because the predictions often match the upper levels of the tree even when the final code is wrong.

-Overall Qwen has some ability to classify these images, but it struggles with the fine-grained AVM labels.
-The two few-shot settings both beat the control, and retrieval did better than static.
+Qwen can classify these images to a degree but struggles with the fine-grained AVM labels.
+Both few-shot settings beat the control, and retrieval beat static.

 ## Limitations

-A few things to keep in mind.

-The task is fine-grained.
+- The task is fine-grained.
 A lot of AVM labels look similar, especially galaxy and nebula subtypes.
 Even when the model knows it is a galaxy, it can pick the wrong galaxy subtype.

-Many images have multiple labels.
+- Many images have multiple labels.
 The model might get one object right and miss another, or add an extra label that looks visually possible but is not in the metadata.

-The ground truth comes from metadata, which can include scientific context that is not obvious from the image.
+- The ground truth comes from metadata, which can include scientific context that is not obvious from the image.
 This makes the task harder for a vision-language model.

-The retrieval method depends on CLIP similarity.
+- The retrieval method depends on CLIP similarity.
 If CLIP pulls examples that look similar but are actually a different type, the prompt can still push Qwen toward the wrong code.

 ## Conclusion